epiccoleman/react-circle-of-fifths/README.md

 # Note

-This project is currently in alpha development and may not be ready for production use.
+This project is currently in early development.
+The component is fairly simple and should be ready for basic usage.
+However, some planned features are still missing.
 If you'd like to help, file an issue or email me at eric@epiccoleman.com!